 The influx of domestic and international visitors was beneficial to hotels.
 Occupancy in Melbourne hotels jumped as much as 20%.
 Room shortage was also experienced during weekends across the host destinations.

 ICC Cricket World Cup was instrumental in attracting a record number of Indian visitors as well.
 As many as 23,400 Indians visited Australia, an increase of 78% from 2010.
 However, India came in second after China which recorded a 137% growth during the same period.
 The contribution from all other countries was 16%.

-In fact, the phenomenal jump in visitors to Australia matches with Tourism Australia’s 2020 strategy to receive beneficial results from mass marketing across China and whole of Asia between 2012 and 2014.
+In fact, the phenomenal jump in visitors to Australia matches with Tourism Australia’s 2020 strategy to receive beneficial results from mass marketing across China and the whole of Asia between 2012 and 2014.
+Also, the terms for obtaining an Australian visa online were simplified.
 Tourism Australia’s strategy is to increase the contribution of tourism to GDP by 50% to about $51 billion.
 The first of the six strategies of Tourism 2020 is to grow visitors from Asia.